chintogtokh/sheltr2023/NEWREADME.md

+# Sheltr
+This is a MERN based app we made for a project at university.

+The site is accessible from: https://pztest.chintogtokh.com , which was deployed using the config added here.

 # Building and Deploying

-POC: pztest.chintogtokh.com

 The "system" consists of several parts:
 * A React (legacy) frontend, which is bundled and pushed to s3 using a Github action (#1)